yswcyswc/yswcyswc.github.io/_posts/2025-8-20-internship.md

   <img src="/assets/images/erin.png" alt="System Architecture Diagram" width="50%"/>
 </p>

 Please note that this diagram is only a snippet of the overall system since I cannot share full details of ERIN’s internal architecture.
-If you are interested in learning more about my project, feel free to reach out to me directly at **cathyw [at] cmu [dot] andrew [dot] com**.
+If you are interested in learning more about my project, feel free to reach out to me directly at cathyw [at] andrew [dot] cmu [dot] com.

 ### Results and Deliverables

-By the end of the summer, the system had transformed from dozens of brittle Lambdas into a **cohesive notification service**.
+By the end of the summer, the system had transformed from dozens of brittle Lambdas into a cohesive notification service.
 Key outcomes included:

 - **Code consolidation:** many redundant functions collapsed into just a handful of category-based handlers.
 - **Template clarity:** all email content lives in SendGrid, editable without touching Lambda code.